pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol Cloned - *4*
 Use the identifier learnt from another FrSky radio when binding with the FrSkyRX/CloneTX mode.

+16 channels.

+### Sub_protocol Cloned_8 - *5*
+Use the identifier learnt from another FrSky radio when binding with the FrSkyRX/CloneTX mode.

+8 channels.

 ## FRSKYX2 - *64*
 Same as [FrskyX](Protocols_Details.md#FRSKYX---15) but for D16 v2.1.0 FCC/LBT.